Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Quantum Dynamics of The Single-Electron Box

-Equation~\eqref{eq:H_tot} describes the complete quantum dynamics of the QD-CR-PhB system.
-In this work, we are interested in the QD charge dynamics.
-Therefore, in the subsequent sections, we shall employ the Lindblad formalism to write a ME that only describes the QD degree of freedom by appropriately tracing over the CR and PhB.
-The final Lindblad Master Equation (LME) will take the standard form
+Equation~\eqref{eq:H_tot} describes the complete quantum dynamics of the QD-CR-PhO system.
+In this work, we are interested in the QD charge dynamics alone.
+Therefore, in the subsequent sections, we shall employ the Lindblad formalism to write a master equation that only describes the QD degree of freedom by appropriately tracing over the CR and PhO.
+The final Lindblad master equation (LME) will take the standard form

 where

 are the dissipation superoperators that account for the non-unitary dynamics caused by the coupling to the CR.
 The latter is described by the \textit{jump} operators

 linked to the corresponding tunnel rates $\Gamma_{\pm}(t)$, which we shall derive in the subsequent sections.